Jane Sithole

-Raesetja Jane Sithole (born 23 August 1970) is a South African politician who currently serves as Deputy Minister of Small Business Development in Government of National Unity (GNU) since June 2024.
-She served as a Member of the Mpumalanga Provincial Legislature since May 2014 and as a Provincial Leader of the Mpumalanga Democratic Alliance.
+Raesetja Jane Sithole (born 23 August 1970) is a South African politician who has served as Deputy Minister of Small Business Development in the Government of National Unity (GNU) since July 2024 and as a Member of the National Assembly of South Africa since June 2024.
+She has served as the Provincial Leader of the Democratic Alliance in Mpumalanga since March 2018 and served as a Member of the Mpumalanga Provincial Legislature from 2014 until 2024.

 Education

 Sithole achieved a BA Degree in Communications from the University of South Africa.
 Sithole also holds a National Diploma (T3) in Office Administration from the Tshwane University of Technology.
 She also obtained a Diploma in Political Leadership and Governance from the Wits School of Governance.
 She further obtained a Post Graduate Diploma in Political Leadership and Governance from the Wits School of Governance.
 Sithole also obtained a Management Development Programme (MDP) certificate from the Graduate School of Management at the University of Pretoria.
 She also obtained a Senior Management Programme (SMP) certificate from the Graduate School of Management at the University of Pretoria.